Funding Lifesaving Research Q&A with Dr. Sampurna Chatterjee

-What is point of view on the climate of pediatric cancer research?
+What is your point of view on the climate of pediatric cancer research?

 Pediatric cancer research has been an empty field for a while now.
-However in the recent times there has been a spike in interest.
+However, in the recent times, there has been a spike in interest.
 World leaders are coming up with reproducible models that recapitulate the human diseases very closely.
-Additionally, FDA has been moving to accelerate the approval process for drugs designed to be safe and effective in kids.
+Additionally, FDA has been moving to accelerate the approval process for drugs designed to be safe and effective for kids.
 All in all, the future of pediatric cancer research and the welfare of the kids looks very optimistic at this point.

 What is your proudest accomplishment so far in regards to your research?

 I have accidentally found this novel therapeutic target in pediatric cancers and using a non-toxic drug that is currently in clinical trial for adult cancers.
 If this can be successfully translatable, it will also hopefully be beneficial for the kids with medulloblastoma.

 Can you tell us something about you not many people know?

 I am currently taking lessons to fly an airplane.
 I have been fascinated with these powerful machines and hoping to fly one independently some day.